San Antonio Federal Methamphetamine Drug Charges Defense.

 Methamphetamine charges are the top federal-drug crime in America.
+This is also the most common drug crime in San Antonio.
 The reason is simple.
-Meth is cheap to create.
-And it makes money.
+Methamphetamine is cheap to make.
+And the drug profits are huge.
 But federal-methamphetamine charges carry heavy penalties.

-In particular, three factors raise the jail term for meth crimes.
-They are the weight of the meth.
-The quantity of meth.
-And dangerous facts connected to the deal.
+Chiefly, courts treat methamphetamine dealers harshly.
+In particular, three facts raise the jail time for methamphetamine crimes.
+They are the drug quantity.
+Drug quality.
+And any dangerous acts connected to the drug deal.

-Most importantly, a person charged with a federal meth crime should know how the federal drug laws work.
-This includes knowing your rights.
-For example, there are two questions every person accused of a crime should ask.
-First, did the person do the crime?
-Second, if he did, then what do we do about it?
+Most importantly, a person charged with a federal methamphetamine crime should know how the drug laws work.
+This includes knowing your Fourth and Fifth Amendment rights.
+For example, in most federal drug cases, the government usually has a really strong case.

 In contrast, crack-cocaine crimes have the next highest jail term.
 The average sentence for these charges is 74 months.
 That is a little over six years in jail.
 Similarly, the average jail term for the other five drug crimes is considerably lower than for a meth charge.

-Meth cases made up over 46% of federal drug crimes in 2020.
+In sum, meth cases made up over 46% of federal drug crimes in 2020.
 Powder cocaine was the second most common federal drug crime in America.
 But it made up less than 17% of drug crimes.
 In other words, federal meth charges more than doubled the next closest drug.
-This helps explain why there is such a big difference between the average jail term for meth as compared to the other drugs.
+This also helps explain why there is such a big difference between the average jail term for meth as compared to the other drugs.

 But this is not the only factor.
-In fact, there is a better reason.
+In fact, there is another reason.
 And it is tied directly to the drug penalties and sentencing guidelines.

 The table below lists the top penalties for federal methamphetamine charges.
-Most of all, the table shows how both the amount and purity of meth will increase the potential jail term.
+Most of all, the table shows how both the amount and purity of meth increases jail term.
 In short, the higher the purity and quantity, the higher the jail term.

 Penalties for Federal Methamphetamine Charges under 21 USC § 841(b).The table points out how the punishment is tied to two drug types.
 Meth-actual and Meth-mixture.